Learn more about turmeric's benefits, uses, and how it can work in your favor even in survival mode.

 You can harvest the roots to dry, sparing some to plant again in the spring.
 You can also leave a few in your pot since they will regrow in the spring.

 The leaves of turmeric are also used for cooking and are great in meat soups.
 So if you're hunting game, you can boost your dishes with the leaves of turmeric.

 Turmeric roots are what's widely used, though.
 You can dry and ground turmeric for use in cooking, tea, and supplements.
 Dried turmeric roots are long-storing making it perfect for off-grid living or after SHTF.

 What Are the Benefits of Turmeric?

-On the other hand, the East has long enjoyed turmeric benefits dating way back the Bible times and probably far back.
-Lately, more studies prove the healing properties of curcumin in turmeric, thus taking this herb mainstream.
+On the other hand, the East has long enjoyed turmeric benefits dating way back to the Bible times and probably far back.
+Lately, more studies have proven the healing properties of curcumin in turmeric, thus taking this herb mainstream.

 Curcumin is the compound that makes turmeric bright yellow-colored.
-It is also said to be the chemical responsible for the medical properties in turmeric.
+It is also said to be the chemical responsible for the medical properties of turmeric.

 On that note, these are the health benefits credited to curcumin in turmeric:

 You can link oxidative stress to many of today's chronic diseases, especially cancer.
 Natural anti-oxidants then are widely credited for their preventive role.